PlayQ/unity-uitest-tool/README.md

 <img src="documentation/images/play-mode-testrunner.png" width="600">

-`Test Runner` searches for all methods with custom attribute `[UnityTest]` and shows them like a folding list.
+`Test Runner` searches for all methods with attribute `[UnityTest]` and shows them like a folding list.
 Press `Run all` to run all tests.

-You can select the amount of times each test is run.
+You can select the number of times each test will run.
 For it move `Repeat Tests N Times` slider.

-Also you can change TimeScalse of tests by moving `Default Timescale` slider.
+Also, you can change the `TimeScale` of tests by moving `Default Timescale` slider.

-One of greates feature of the `Test Runner` - run test on devices.
-See command line arguments for it in [Command line](#command-line) section.
+One of the greatest feature of the `Test Runner` - run test on devices.
+See command line arguments for it in [Command line](#command-line-arguments) section.

 ##### Run specific list of tests

-You can select test that you want to run and press `Run` button.
+You can select tests that you want to run and press `Run` button.
 Also, set of selected tests is saved to `UITestTools/PlayModeTestRunner/Resources/SelectedTests.asset` scriptable object.

-When you run tests on mobile device `Play Mode Test Runner` loads `SelectedTests` and runs only selected tests.
-If `SelectedTests` is not exists - all tests will executed.
+When you run tests on the mobile device `Play Mode Test Runner` loads `SelectedTests` and runs only selected tests.
+If `SelectedTests` do not exist - all tests will be executed.

 ##### Smoke testing